PySimpleGUI/PySimpleGUI/docs/cookbook.md

 ![image](https://user-images.githubusercontent.com/46163555/75084589-11c10200-54ef-11ea-9096-58201dc3fb0f.png)

-There are times when you don't want to display the file that's chosen and you want the program to start when the user chooses a file.
+There are times when you don't want to display the file that's chosen, and you want the program to start when the user chooses a file.
 One way of doing this is to hide the input field that's filled in by the "Browse Button".
 By enabling events for the input field, you'll get an event when that field is filled in.

 ```python
 import PySimpleGUI as sg